laroche/tastyworks-pnl/README.md

 ----

 - Profit and loss is only calculated like for normal stocks, no special handling for options until now.
-- Missing conversion from USD to EUR.
+(Works ok if you have closed all positions by end of year.)
-- Filter out tax gains due to currency changes.
+- Filter out tax gains due to currency changes for an extra report.
 - Does not work with futures.
 - Translate text output into German.
 - Complete the list of non-stocks.
 - Add test data for users to try out.
-- Output yearly information, currently only the end result is printed once.
+- Output new CSV file with all transactions plus year-end pnl data and also pnl in $ and pnl in Euro.
 - Break up report into: dividends, withholding-tax, interest, fees, stocks, other.
 - Check if dates are truely ascending.
 - Improve output of open positions.